Interaction-Induced Higher-Order Topological Insulator via Floquet Engineering: Results

 Figure \ref{fig2}(a,b) illustrates the quasienergy spectra $E$ of the Floquet Hamiltonian under periodic boundary conditions (PBCs) and open boundary conditions (OBCs) along both $x$ and $y$ directions for $T=1$.
 The color scale indicates the total double-occupation bosonic density $\langle d \rangle = \sum_{x, y} d_{x,y} $, where $\langle d \rangle = 0$ corresponds to states where two bosons occupy different sites, while $\langle d \rangle = 1$ represents states where both bosons occupy the same site.
 Under PBCs, the eigenspectrum is distinctly divided into three main regions: a lower-energy scattering band with $\langle d \rangle = 0$, a middle doublon band characterized by $\langle d \rangle = 1$, and an upper band containing states with mixed single and double occupations.
 The scattering states correspond to superpositions of two-particle configurations with particles localized on different lattice sites.
 In contrast, the doublon bands consist of bound bosonic states, where both bosons are co-localized on the same site.

 When the boundaries are open along both the $x$ and $y$ directions for $T=1$, two types of in-gap states emerge [see Fig.~\ref{fig2}(b)].
 The first type is the doublon edge states, which are localized along the one-dimensional edges [see Fig.~\ref{fig2}(b,c)].
 The edge modes touch the doublon bulk bands, with the extended state distribution of the bulk bands shown in Fig.~\ref{fig2}(d).
 The second type is four doublon corner states, which are localized at the zero-dimensional corners [see Fig.~\ref{fig2}(b,e,f)].
 The doublon nature of the corner states can be further confirmed by comparing the single-occupation and double-occupation density distributions, as shown in Fig.~\ref{fig2}(e,f).
-The lower-energy scattering bands and higher-energy bands are extended, with their state distributions shown in Fig.~\ref{fig2}(g,h).
+The single-occupation distribution, $\langle n_{x,y} \rangle$, reflects the probability of finding a boson at site $(x,y)$, regardless of whether the second boson is at the same site or elsewhere.
+In contrast, the double-occupation distribution, $\langle d_{x,y} \rangle$, specifically measures the probability that both bosons occupy the same site.
+If these two distributions are identical, it implies that the bosons are always bound together at the same site, confirming the formation of doublons.
+In addition, the lower-energy scattering bands and higher-energy bands are extended, with their state distributions shown in Fig.~\ref{fig2}(g,h).

 For a moderate driving frequency of $\omega=2\pi/T = 2\pi$ [e.g., see Fig.~\ref{fig2}], the corner modes appear as in-gap states located between the doublon bulk band and the higher-energy mixed bulk band.
 When the driving frequency is further increased, such as $\omega=2\pi/T = 2\pi/0.05$ in Fig.~\ref{fig3}, the corner modes emerge as in-gap states situated between two doublon bulk bands.
 As shown in Fig.~\ref{fig3}(a), under the PBCs, the eigenspectrum is distinctly divided into three main regions: a lower-energy scattering band characterized by $\langle d \rangle = 0$, and two doublon bands (middle and higher-energy) with $\langle d \rangle = 1$.
 When the OBCs are applied along both the $x$ and $y$ directions, the spectrum reveals two edge bands and four corner states positioned between the two doublon bulk bands.
 The edge states are localized along the one-dimensional edges [see Fig.~\ref{fig3}(b,c,d)], while the corner states are confined to the zero-dimensional corners [see Fig.~\ref{fig3}(b,e,f)].
 In contrast, the doublon and scattering bulk bands remain extended, as illustrated in Fig.~\ref{fig3}(g,h), respectively.